FilipGieraga/Python-ENG/10. Cryptocurrency API/README.md

 Requirements: Python 3, requests module, requests.exceptions, json, xlsxwriter

 # Program:
-1. asks the user to enter full names of the cryptocurrencies, e.g. bitcoin, xrp, cardano.
+1. asks the user to enter full names of cryptocurrencies, e.g. bitcoin, xrp, cardano.
 After each single cryptocurrency entered, please hit enter.
 2. by typing end, we stop the loop
 3. if something goes wrong, the program will notify us about it
 4. if everything is fine, the program asks us to enter a specific amount of each